Why Is This Site Called BlackSportsOnline

 Many will tell the story in different ways, but here is the gist of it.
 The WordPress and Blogger software made it so incredibly simple for anyone to make a website that the market was flooded with literally millions of sports blogs overnight.

 Ask your favorite sports blogger when he/she created their blog they will likely tell you 2009 or after.
 The flood, along with the explosion of social media, made it possible for someone who had no training in the field of journalism to become a “journalist” almost immediately.
 I always thought this was a gift and a curse.
 The media industry is a hard one to break into, so this gave a backdoor way for talented people to get their voices heard.
-On the flip side the journalistic rules you are taught in school simply aren’t followed by some because they have no idea what they even are.
+On the flip side some simply don’t follow the journalistic rules you are taught in school because they have no idea what they even are.

 I had already built a foundation of fans, connections and readers before the flood, so I rode that wave to the success we are currently having.
 We got Honey Nut Cheerios trending worldwide on Twitter for goodness sakes.